-For any undervoltage or overvoltage condition to be monitored and any faults detected, the MON input must be assigned to a sequence order or set to monitoring mode as described in the Sequencing section.
+For any undervoltage or overvoltage condition to be monitored and any faults detected, the MON input must be assigned to monitoring mode.
 Inputs that are not enabled are not converted by the ADC; they contain the last value acquired before that channel was disabled.
 The ADC conversion result registers are reset to 00h at boot-up.
 These registers are not reset when a reboot command is executed.

 To temporarily disable voltage monitoring during voltage margining conditions, set r73h[2] to '1' to enable margining mode functionality.
-Faults, except for faults triggered by EXTFAULT pulled low externally, are not recorded when the device is in margining mode but the ADC continues to run and conversion results continue to be available.
+Faults (except for faults triggered by EXTFAULT being pulled low externally) are not recorded when the device is in margining mode, but the ADC continues to run and conversion results continue to be available.
 Set r73h[2] back to '0' for normal functionality.